Fees and Funding

 BA (Hons) Filmmaking Scholarships

 LFA offers scholarships to successful UK students who require financial assistance to attend LFA.
-The award equates to a maximum of 50% reduction of the full course fee, entry fees are currently £44,000.
+The award offers a maximum reduction of 50% off the full course fee.

 Am I eligible?

 To be considered for one of the BA scholarships, applicants must have successfully secured an offer of place, be a UK resident and clearly evidence that they are from a low socio-economic background.
-Applicants are also required to be eligible and have made an application for a student loan of £7,200 from Student Finance
+Applicants are also required to be eligible and have made an application for a student loan from Student Finance.

 How to apply